spc-dg/input_language_switcher/README.md

 # input_language_switcher
-A minimal script wrote in python to switch between languages
+A minimal script to switch between languages wrote in python.

 A thank you to the autors of these guides: